Swathi-sandy/Swathi-sandy/README.md

 - **programming :** Kotlan and XML

 ## deployment
-- --> unzip
+- --> unzip the food delivery file
 - --> Open in Android studio
 - --> run in Emulators
+-
 ## 💻 Installation

 ### Clone the repository: